SYK-08/nuttx/README.md

   * `export`

     The export target will package the NuttX libraries and header files into an exportable package.
-Caveats: (1) These needs some extension for the KERNEL build.
+Caveats: (1) These need some extension for the KERNEL build.
 (2) The logic in tools/mkexport.sh only supports GCC and, for example, explicitly assumes that the archiver is 'ar'